69.7% of the resident workers (All industries) in The Hills Shire have qualifications, compared to 66.4% for New South Wales.

-Analysis of the qualifications of the female resident workers in The Hills Shire in 2016 compared to New South Wales shows that there was a higher proportion of females holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of females with no formal qualifications.
+Analysis of the qualifications of the female resident workers (All industries) in The Hills Shire in 2016 compared to New South Wales shows that there was a higher proportion of female resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

-Overall, 69.7% of the female resident workers held educational qualifications, and 27.3% had no qualifications, compared with 66.4% and 30.5% respectively for New South Wales.
+Overall, 69.7% of the female resident workers (All industries) held educational qualifications, and 27.3% had no qualifications, compared with 66.4% and 30.5% respectively for New South Wales.

-The major differences between qualifications held by the female resident workers of The Hills Shire and New South Wales were:
+The major differences between qualifications held by the female resident workers (All industries) of The Hills Shire and (New South Wales) were:

-- A larger percentage of female resident workers with Bachelor or Higher degrees (43.3% compared to 36.5%)
+- A larger percentage of female resident workers (All industries) with Bachelor or Higher degree (43.3% compared to 36.5%)

-- A smaller percentage of female resident workers with Certificate III & IV Levels (8.2% compared to 12.4%)
+- A smaller percentage of female resident workers (All industries) with Certificate III & IV Level (8.2% compared to 12.4%)

-- A smaller percentage of female resident workers with No qualifications (27.3% compared to 30.5%)
+- A smaller percentage of female resident workers (All industries) with No qualification (27.3% compared to 30.5%)

-The largest changes in the qualifications held by the female resident workers in The Hills Shire between 2011 and 2016 were:
+The largest changes in the qualifications held by the female resident workers (All industries) in The Hills Shire between 2011 and 2016 were: